stride3d/stride-docs/en/contributors/website/index.md

-﻿# Welcome to the Stride Website Wiki.
+﻿# Contributing to the Stride website

-This wiki serves as a comprehensive guide to help you navigate and contribute to the **Stride website**.
+This documentation serves as a comprehensive guide to help you navigate and contribute to the **Stride website**.

 If you're looking to make minor changes, such as adding or updating a post or page, or fixing a typo, you can jump straight to the [Content Updates](content#content-updates) section.